Running Shots

 In pre league workouts, Eric proves to be a blue chip prospect.
 For a time trial, Eric stepped on the Laguna Beach high school cross country home course, located above Countryman's Estates, and promptly breaks the freshman record by 12 seconds, recording a 12:29, which he lost in the last step to Jeff Tensfeldt, a senior.

-The Laguna Beach cross country (Artists) team is led by seniors Tensfeldt and Karl Weber.
+The Laguna Beach (Artists) cross country team is led by seniors Tensfeldt and Karl Weber.

 September 23, 1972